 Regulation and Policy

 Genetically engineered (also called genetically modified or GM) crops were first approved in Canada in 1995, without public debate and little public notification.
-There is no mandatory labelling of GM foods on grocery store shelves and there is no consultation with the consumers or farmers before new GM foods, seeds and are approved.
+There is no mandatory labelling of GM foods in Canada and there is no consultation with the consumers or farmers before new GM foods and seeds are approved.
 Health Canada does not do its own testing of GM foods but relies on information submitted by the companies that want new products approved.
-The federal government does not conduct any assessment of possible economic or social impacts.
+All of this information is classified as confidential business information and is not available to the opublic.
+The federal government does not conduct any assessment of the possible economic or social impacts.

-The Canadian government does not specifically regulate genetic engineering but regulates biotechnology products under a broader category it calls “Novel Foods” and “Plants with Novel Traits” which includes products of genetic engineering as well as organisms produced by other technologies such as traditional breeding and mutagenesis (where chemicals and gamma-radiation are used to induce mutations in genes).
-For details see our report “Are GM Foods and Crops Well Regulated?”
+The Canadian government does not specifically regulate genetic engineering but regulates biotechnology products under a broader category it calls “novel foods” and “plants with novel traits” which includes products of genetic engineering as well as organisms produced by other technologies including traditional breeding.
+The federal government now exempts many new gene-edited plants and foods from these regulations.

 Take Action

-Health Canada and the Canadian Food Inspection Agency are exempting some genetically engineered plants and foods from government oversight, specifically many of those produced through the new genetic engineering techniques of genome editing (also called gene editing).
-Some genetically modified organisms (GMOs) can now enter into our food system without any government safety assessments and without any notification to the federal government.
-To take action, for updates and details visit our campaign page www.cban.ca/NoExemptions
+Health Canada and the Canadian Food Inspection Agency are now exempting some genetically engineered plants and foods from government pre-market safety regulation, specifically many of those produced through the new genetic engineering techniques of genome editing (also called gene editing).
+This means that some genetically modified organisms (GMOs) can now enter into our food system without any government safety assessments, and without any notification to the federal government.
+Take Action: cban.ca/NoExemptions

 Updates